Applied Conservation has worked with partners to help conserve the following great places:

 Nevada Freshwater Ecosystems.
 Greg facilitated development of a statewide Freshwater Ecosystems Conservation Action Plan for The Nature Conservancy’s Nevada Chapter, using a new online version of the CAP Excel Workbook with a dispersed staff team.
 The CAP developed multi-site strategies to conserve Nevada’s significant freshwater springs, rivers and wetlands.
 A link to the Online CAP Workbook with all scorecards, detailed ratings, objectives and strategies can be found by pasting the following link into your browser: https://onedrive.live.com/redir?resid=A6FD0FA4CFD029E9!109&authkey=!ACJ5TOMC-D6pUUU&ithint=file%2cxlsx

 Great Smoky Mountains National Park, Tennessee.
 Greg led an effort with the National Park Service staff, The Nature Conservancy and others to use landscape conservation forecasting to assess current conditions, forecast future conditions, and test alternative management treatments for the Park’s ecosystems, with a focus on adding prescribed fire to the fire-adapted ecosystems.

-Willard Spur Wetlands, Utah.
-The Willard Spur wetlands provide globally significant habitat for migratory shorebirds and waterfowl on the Great Salt Lake.
-Greg worked with the Utah Division of Water Quality and 25 stakeholders to facilitate a CAP for the area, including development of narrative water quality standards for the wetlands using CAP’s key ecological attributes.
+Great Salt Lake Wetlands, Utah.
+The Great Salt Lake wetlands provide globally significant habitat for migratory shorebirds and waterfowl.
+Greg worked with the Utah Division of Water Quality (DWQ) and 25 stakeholders to facilitate a CAP for a key wetland area, Willard Spur.
+Currently Greg is working with DWQ and stakeholders to help develop narrative water quality standards for the Lake’s wetlands using CAP’s key ecological attributes.